medialab/minet/docs/cli.md

                               (separated by `,`).
   --total TOTAL               Total number of items to process.
 Necessary if you
                               want to display a finite progress indicator.
+  -i INPUT, --input INPUT     CSV file containing all the channels you want to
+                              process.
+Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 Will consider `-` as
                               stdout.
 If not given, results will also be printed to stdout.